 - May 14, 2017: A shocking diagnosis: breast implants ‘gave me cancer’

 - The World Health Organization recognized breast implant-associated ALCL as a rare T-cell lymphoma.
-The disease usually presents roughly 10 years after the device was first implanted, according to WHO, and complications can lead to implant removal, chemotherapy and other aggressive treatments, and possibly death.
+The disease usually presents roughly 10 years after the device was first implanted, according to WHO, and complications can lead to implant removal, chemotherapy, other aggressive treatments, and possibly death.

 - In cases where breast implant-associated ALCL were reported, abnormal cell growth typically developed in seroma fluid that accumulated between the implant and the surrounding fibrous capsule, according to WHO.
 While in most cases the issue may resolve by removing the implant, other instances in which the abnormal cell growth spreads, potentially endangering the lymph nodes, may require chemotherapy.